jackwelsh007-arch/exposure-value-to-light-value/README.md

 #### ⚠️ Note on Modifying Input Values Inside the Code
 When customizing the fallback configuration inside the `main.py` file, you will find a dedicated entry box:

-#### ⚠️ Note on Modifying Input Values Inside the Code

-If you want to change the standard fallback parameters, you can modify the configuration block directly inside the `main.py` file:

 ```python
 # =========================================================================
 #  [ PLEASE ENTER INPUT VALUES HERE ]